RoyalIcing/Orb/site/readme.md

 So unlike projects like [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) or [Spin](https://github.com/fermyon/spin) Orb doesn't generate boilerplate JavaScript bindings or plug into a hosted service.

-Orb lets you think and write in WebAssembly, working with the primitives it has via a little bit of Elixir sugar syntax.
+Orb lets you think and write in WebAssembly, working directly with the primitives it has, with a little bit of Elixir sugar syntax.

-It uses lightweight conventions that let it integrate into any platform.
-That way you can write once, and deploy anywhere.
+It uses lightweight conventions that let you integrate into any platform.
+That way you can write once, and then plugin anywhere.

 ## Example